 The cost of pleasing everyone

-Melissa reluctantly admits that her difficult clients exhaust her.
+Melissa reluctantly admits her difficult clients exhaust her.
 No matter how she attempts to accommodate them, there is always “something else.”
 Projects extend beyond deadlines because she’s waiting for a response.
 Then they expect her to file before the upcoming deadline.
 Basically, they expect something for nothing.
-Many of them have been with her for years.
+Many of them are legacy clients who have been with her for years.

 All clients make Melissa smile.
 Some make her smile when they walk in the door and others when they walk out.
 Non-ideal clients fall into the “walk out the door” category.

 How did she end up with these clients?
 Like most accounting professionals just starting out she accepted all jobs, big and small.
 These clients gave her the boost she needed to hang her shingle.
 Melissa’s deep sense of loyalty (and some guilt) keeps her doing their taxes, although they are not ideal clients.Non-ideal clients are frustrating and time consuming. #Accounting professionals hold onto them for too long.
 However, they reduce your #revenue.
 Read the post #getpaidwhatyoureworth Click To Tweet

 Toleration, left alone, leads to frustration and resentment.
 Working with demanding, unappreciative clients is never fun.
 But, she doesn’t want to let anyone down.

 Melissa will remain in a dissatisfying relationship for years because she doesn’t know how to step away without disappointing the other person.
 Conflict is always avoided – no matter what.

 Compromising her needs has taken a toll on her which extends beyond work.
 Burnout has crept in.
 Can this be corrected?
 She finally made the tough decision to keep her ideal clients and let the rest go.